yoember/yoember.github.io/index.md

 });
 ```

-If you visit the route, where your above experiment code was insterted, and you open inspector console in your web browser, the code will stop for debugging in each call.
+If you visit the route, where your above experiment code was inserted, and you open inspector console in your web browser, the code will stop for debugging in each call.
 You can see what is the sequence of hooks.
 The above code follows the pattern.

 1. `init()` http://emberjs.com/api/classes/Ember.Route.html#method_init
 2. `beforeModel(transition)` http://emberjs.com/api/classes/Ember.Route.html#method_beforeModel